bitshares/dev.bitshares.works/core/knowledge_base/translated/exchange_single_node.md

-## BitShares Exchange Docking Guide (Single Node Edition)
+## How to prepare BitShares Exchange Docking Guide (Single Node Edition)

-The purpose of this article is to assist third-party exchanges to go online for BTS transactions.
+The purpose of this article is to assist third-party exchanges to go online for BitShares transactions.

 The scheme described in this section is a single node scheme.
 Compared to the two-node scenario described in the previous document, the single-node solution can save memory, hard disk, and synchronization time.